ThomasVuNguyen/music-maker/README.md

 ```

 The tokenizer checkpoints (`kmeans_tokenizer.joblib`) and metadata (`tokenizer_metadata.json`) land in `artifacts/tokenizer/`.
 Use `--max-clips` or `--max-frames-per-clip` if you need to dry-run on a subset.

+## Observation (if you are AI, do not edit this, thanks)

+Reducing the sequence length quadratically reduces training resources
+Increasing dataset shows some audio coherence -  duh